 2800/043-08 CONTACT

-Questions regarding this TI should be addressed to , NMSS/MDB, at (301) 415-.
+Questions regarding this TI should be addressed to Jeffrey Whited, NMSS/MDB, at (301) 415-4090.

 2800/043-09 RESOURCE ESTIMATE

 The estimated on-site inspection time necessary to perform the initial site visit is 0.5 – 1 day (excluding travel).
 The time for a scoping survey is estimated to be 1 – 4 days per site (excluding travel), depending on the size and complexity of the property.
 Currently there are 29 known sites but the number of sites is an approximation and may change.